Visit the institution website for COVID‑19 updates

 You’ll learn in our recently extended £71 million campus which include specialist learning spaces for food, textiles and product design.

 We’re proud of our high employability rates, with 99% of students in employment or further study six months after completing a PGCE Secondary Education with us (DLHE survey report 2016/17).

 Prospective students from non-EU countries may enquire via the International Enquiry Form or call +44 (0)121 331 6714.

 Although this is a postgraduate course, current PGCE students are eligible for the finance support package available to full-time undergraduates.

-The National College for Teaching and Leadership bursaries are available for trainees on eligible postgraduate courses in England who are not employed as a teacher.
-Bursary amounts will vary depending on teaching subject and degree class.
+Bursaries are available for trainees on eligible postgraduate courses in England who are not employed as a teacher.
+Bursaries are dependent on your degree class.